pace-neutrons/Horace/documentation/user_docs/docs/introduction/Download_and_setup.rst

  High Performance Computing Configuration
 ******************************************

-If your have a large machine with multiple cores, fast hard drive connected to parallel file system and large memory, you may benefit from using Horace's parallel computing extensions.
+If you have a large task and a machine with multiple cores, you may benefit from using Horace's parallel computing extensions (see :ref:`manual/Parallel:Running Horace in Parallel`).
-The memory necessary to make parallel extensions useful may be estimated as 32Gb per main session and 16 per each parallel worker as minimum, so if you want to use 4 parallel processes productively, your machine should have 96Gb of RAM.

 The ``hpc`` command can be used to enable/disable parallel computing options, as well as provide suggested settings for the current system.